5 Star Continuing Education 5-star Customer Rated

 Sorry, no results were found

-2023 AFSP Frequently Asked Questions
+2024 AFSP Frequently Asked Questions

 Is Fast Forward Academy authorized by the IRS to offer Annual Filing Season Program (AFSP) training?

 Yes.
 Fast Forward Academy is an IRS authorized continuing education provider.
 The AFSP courses we offer are eligible for credit under the Annual Filing Season Program.
-Preparers who complete the AFSP will be listed in a public database which will be added to IRS.gov by 2024.
+Preparers who participate in the AFSP will be listed in a public database which will be added to IRS.gov by 2025.
 This database will be available for taxpayers to use in searching for qualified tax return preparers.
 The Directory of Federal Tax Return Preparers with Credentials and Select Qualifications will only include attorneys, certified public accountants (CPAs), enrolled agents, enrolled retirement plan agents (ERPAs), enrolled actuaries, and individuals who have received an Annual Filing Season Program — Record of Completion.

 Who is an eligible return preparer?